ImperialCardioGenetics/UTRannotator/README.md

 `START_POS` and `STOP_POS` are the start genomic position and end genomics position of a small ORF respectively.

-The following list is a collection of curated translated small ORF files for other species.
+The following list is a collection of curated translated small ORF files for other species:

 #### Mouse(mm10)
 https://github.com/AhmedArslan/orf_mm10 curated by Ahmed Arslan from www.sorfs.org.